useflyyer/flyyer-docs/docs/getting-started.md

 ## Deploy

-Work on your template, try changing the variables and when you are ready run:
+Work on your template, try changing the variables and when you are ready, run:

 <Tabs groupId="js-manager" defaultValue="yarn" values={jsManagers}>
 <TabItem value="yarn">